 One of the key uses of a putting mat is to keep your basics in check away from the golf course.
 The alignment aids running into the centre of both holes are great and extend the length of the mat.
 You can also use the edge of the mat to check your feet alignment.

 There are also distance markers running the length of the mat, providing clear guidance on how you are performing from each distance.
 Perfect Practice are keen on helping golfers refine their technique and are developing a range of accompanying putting aids too.

-Being able to practice from 3 to 9-feet to a regulation sized golf hole is a huge asset when you can’t get to the course.
-And the trueness of this putting mat makes this a great option when you on-course greens aren’t in the best condition.
+Being able to practice from 3 to 9-feet to a regulation-sized golf hole is a huge asset when you can’t get to the course.
+And the trueness of this putting mat makes this a great option when your on-course greens aren’t in the best condition.

 However, my favourite aspect about this putting matt is the 50% sized hole.
 If you are a regular reader here you’ll know my passion for optimising practice, and reducing the hole size is a great way to manipulate practice difficulty.

 Blocked, high difficulty practice to hone your putting mechanics

 Practising to the smaller hole from 3 and 6-feet serves as a great way to get feedback on your start direction, allowing you to minimise the error in your putting stroke.
 Once you’ve mastered those two distances, move back to 9-feet and see how many you can hole in a row.

 Here is a little 9-foot challenge and target for you all: